HomeBlog

 The 21st Century Cures Act - Bringing Advances to Patients

-Under this system states must require EVV use for agencies that conduct in-home visits as part of home healthcare services.
-The legislation summarizes key data points every system has to collect and verify via electronic means.
+Under this law, states must require EVV use for agencies that conduct in-home visits as part of home healthcare services.
+The Act sets key EVV data the system has to record and verify electronically.

 What Are the EVV Requirements?

-By the 21st Century Cures Act, states are obliged to require EVV use for Medicaid-funded home health care services that rely on in-home visits by a provider.
+So, we’ve established that under the 21st Century Cures Act, states must require EVV use for Medicaid-funded home healthcare services that rely on in-home visits by a provider.

-The mandate applies to services that conduct in-home visits and provide support to individuals in their daily living activities (like dressing and bathing) or instrumental activities (preparing meals, taking medication, managing finances, etc.)
+This applies to Medicaid services that conduct in-home visits and support individuals in their daily living activities (like dressing and bathing) or instrumental activities (preparing meals, taking medication, managing finances, etc....)

-The EVV compliant home health care agencies must be able to electronically capture and verify six key data elements:
+The home health care agencies that use EVV must be able to record and verify six key data elements electronically:

 To be EVV compliant, service providers need to implement a state-approved EVV solution.
 Generally speaking, this type of software relies on a system that electronically verifies things like the service provided, who received the service, and more.

-Usually, this is accomplished by either a web-based device or a telephone.
-Employee GPS tracking apps and computer software are state of the art technology and the foundation for evv for home health.
+Usually, this is accomplished via a web-based device or a smartphone.
+Employee GPS tracking apps and computer software are state-of-the-art technology and the foundation for EVV for home health.

 Most EVV solutions use Global Positioning Services (GPS) to verify the location where the service is provided.
 For example, one of the methods tracks a provider’s location at the start and end of each visit.
 It also sends this data to the state Medicaid agency.

-Alternatively, caregivers can use a client's home phone to call a toll-free number and verify their visit through interactive voice response (IVR).
+Alternatively, caregivers can use a client’s landline to call a toll-free phone number and verify their visit through interactive voice response (IVR).

 State Specific Variations

-It is important to note that states have the freedom to decide how to implement EVV software for hospice and other service providers, and build their own systems based on the federal mandate key points.
+It is important to note that states can decide how to implement EVV software for service provider agencies and build their own systems based on the federal mandate key points.

 Nevertheless, states are required to consider existing best practices and EVV systems in use within their borders.
-They also need to ensure that this tracking system is minimally burdensome for both people receiving the service and the people providing it.
+They also need to ensure that this tracking system is minimally burdensome for both the people receiving the service and those providing it.

-In addition, the use of electronic visit verification in the home health industry has to be compliant with the privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA).
+In addition, electronic visit verification in the home health industry must comply with the privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA).

-2. Allowed data collection models (mobile, telephony, or fixed verification device);
+• Allowed data collection models (GPS mobile apps, telephony, or fixed verification device);

-Certain countries like Texas for example, have already implemented a federal EVV mandate for home healthcare visits billed to the state.
+Some countries have already implemented a federal EVV mandate for home healthcare visits billed to the state.
+Others have submitted Good Faith Effort Exemption Requests to delay the implementation of EVV for a year.

 EVV Models

 Medicaid has addressed five major models implemented by states in their Informational Bulletin.
-Although all of them provide similar solutions, they differ in certain aspects like state involvement in EVV management and vendor selection.
+Although they all provide similar solutions, they differ in aspects like state involvement in EVV management and vendor selection.

 These are five major EVV models states can choose from: